nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

   4. Ability to check the services tied with the clipper application from the location the user accesses it.

 #### Day 4
-Below are the points discussed in a meeting
+Had a brief meeting about the progress in each team member's progress towards creating the microservices.
+Discussed the high level overview of the following:
-1. What database to use for what service with respect to consistency and availability.
+1. The database to be used for the microservices depending on the use cases considering the parameter of consistency and availability.
-2. Analyze the dependencies of servces.
+2. Though the microservices have independent functionality, there are some dependencies that are to be handled during the build phase.
+Discussed about this aspect and also about how the integration of these services can be made.
 3. Schema design
-4. Decided the scalable factors in the project
+4. Decided the scalable factors in the project.
+5. Talked about performance betterment by using protobuff instead of marshalling when trying to convert the json input to our services.